bifrost/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The Adam optimizer was used to train the model because it is fast, adaptive and often gives good results (that's my experience).
 The learning rate `0.0005` was selected because the default at `0.001` did not converge well and `0.0001` was too slow.
 I selected the batchsize `128` because it gave good results and can be executed in parallel on the GPU.
+A dropout rate on `0.5` did training loss and validation loss decreased proportional during training.
 I stopped training around `80` epochs because the validation loss seems to reach its minimum.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.